 What is the closet thing to English chracters?

-There is no such thing as the Japanese alphabet, but the closest thing would be called hiragana and katakana.
+There is no such thing as the Japanese alphabet, but the closest things would be called hiragana and katakana.

 How many kanji I should learn?